eliza3291/corona-statistics/README.md

 Run `npm run compodoc` to generate a the project documentation using Compodoc.

+Note: Go to the repo [Corona Doc](https://github.com/eliza3291/corona-statistics-doc) to see the result and further information.

 ## Tests

 Run `npm run test` will check lint and prettier format before running all unit tests.